p4rkerw/dpcr_design/rn7_panel3/rn7_chrM_Nd1.md

 ```

-Note that there are no primer options without a cross primer dimer for Nd1
+Note that there are no primer options without a cross primer dimer for Nd1.
+The multiplex tool also predicts a F + R dimer for the Nd1 primer set.
 ```
                 Self-Dimers: